rashidmohi/RAG-examples/README.md

 | Yisheng (the Doctor) | yisheng_rag.ipynb | A simple RAG with each distinct step|
 | TBA | TBA | TBA |

+Disclaimer: The app is for educational purposes and not to be used for medical advice

 ## License